WHY THE RSJ POLE WEIGHT CHART IS NOT JUST A RANDOM TABLE

 THE ROLE OF WEIGHT IN TRANSPORT AND LIFTING

-Transport teams actually depend on the chart more than anyone else.
-A small increase in weight per meter, when multiplied by 10 or 12 meters, becomes a noticeable load difference.
+Transport teams depend on the chart more than anyone else.
+A small increase in weight per meter, when multiplied by 10 or 12 meters, becomes a noticeable

-If someone orders RSJ poles without checking proper weight, unloading becomes a challenge and even bending can happen before installation.
-Vishwageeta usually reminds buyers to check the chart because these small issues later become bigger delays on site.
+load difference.
+If poles are ordered without checking proper weight, unloading becomes difficult and even bending can happen before installation.

 PRICE CHANGES BASED ON WEIGHT MORE THAN SIZE